CCW Home Central Coast Wilds

 Personnel

-Joshua T FodorJoshua T. Fodor (CEO) : Plant Ecologist, Agroecologist
+Joshua T FodorJoshua T. Fodor (Founder, CEO) : Restoration Ecologist, CPESC

-Jon received his BS from the University of California at Santa Cruz in 2003 with a double major in Ecology and Evolutionary Biology, and Marine Biology.
-He has worked on ecological monitoring, conservation, and restoration projects from Baja California to the Aleutian Islands.
-He also has a background in conventional residential construction and landscaping.
-In January 2007, he found a way to effectively combine these two skill sets as a project manager and biologist at Central Coast Wilds.
+Jon received his BS from the University of California at Santa Cruz in 2003 with degrees in Ecology and Evolutionary Biology, and Marine Biology.
+He has worked on ecological monitoring, conservation, and restoration projects from Baja California to the Aleutian Islands .
+He also has a background in conventional construction and landscaping.
+In January 2007, he found a way to effectively combine these two skill sets as a project manager and ecologist at Central Coast Wilds.
+Since then, he has been responsible for successfully designing, estimating, implementing, maintaining, and monitoring restoration projects and ecological landscapes throughout the central coast.